Santiago Ruiz, `Rosa Ruiz` Rías Baixas Albariño

 Vineyards

 Santiago Ruiz is based in the O Rosal sub-region of the Rías Baixas.
 O Rosal is the most southerly sub-region of the Rías Baixas and enjoys more sunlight hours and lower rainfall than the rest of the region.
 Situated on the north bank of the river Miño, which marks the border with Portugal's Vinho Verde, the vineyards here benefit from both the cooling Atlantic breezes and the moderating influence and increased airflow from the river.
 Soils in O Rosal are predominantly sandy over a granite bedrock, this translates into wines with an aromatic richness combined with a characteristic wet stone minerality.
-The Albariño for the 'Rosa Ruiz' comes from a selection of old, pergola-trained vines planted near the winery in San Miguel de Tabagón.
+The Albariño for the 'Rosa Ruiz' comes from two vineyards of old vines aged between 25-40 years.
+The vines are cultivated using the traditional trellis system (parral).
 These produce low yields of extremely concentrated fruit packed with flavour.

 Vintage